Security and Life Safety Systems

 My card has been lost or stolen, what do I do?

 If your card has been lost or stolen, please call Access Control immediately at 216-687-5386.
-We will deactivate your prox card so that no one else can use it.
+We will deactivate your Viking Card so that no one else can use it.
 Then, go to the Viking Card Office to obtain a new card.
 If your previous card had access to any buildings or doors, that access will be automatically transferred to your new card within 30 minutes.

 Where can I find my prox card number?

-Your prox number is a 5 digit number located on the back of your CSU ID.
+Your prox number is a 5 digit number located on the back of your Viking Card.
 The Viking Card Office is able to tell you what this number is when you receive a new card.

 I received a new card and need my access to be transferred, what do I do?